GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotCDN

-BlueBotCDN is provided by [QUIC.cloud](https://www.quic.cloud/cdn-network/).
  By pairing the open-source OpenLiteSpeed webserver with QUIC.cloud, we are able to provide a world-class CDN experience with more WordPress-centric features than the Cloudflare-based competitors!
 We will custom tune your individual cahce settings to optimize CDN utilization!
 My personal website runs on BlueBotCDN.

 - Full Page Cacheing
 - Image Optimization